schrudolf/random-web-token/README.md

 # random-web-token

+This package uses the secure Node.js crypto module.

 A lightweight utility for generating customizable random strings (a.k.a. "tokens") using predefined or custom character sets.
 Includes simple validation to check whether a given string matches a specific character set and length.

-Ideal for user-facing identifiers such as activation links, invitation links, or other non-sensitive unique strings.
+Ideal for user-facing identifiers such as activation links, invitation links, forgot password links, or other non-sensitive unique strings.

-This package use node crypto
 ---

 ## Installation